+COLUMBUS, Ohio -- Giant Eagle will more than double its presence in this market with the proposed acquisition of seven Big Bear supermarkets for $46.8 million.
 Giant Eagle's bid for the stores, which is subject to bankruptcy court approval, eclipsed an attempt by Kroger Co., Cincinnati, to acquire a package of 11 Big Bear stores for $20 million.
 Big Bear's parent company, Penn Traffic, Syracuse, N.Y., filed for bankruptcy protection in May and last month said it would seek to dispose of the ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.